 If you’re interested in creating your own world and sharing it with other users, you’ll need the Sandbox.
 The Sandbox is your space, where you can create anything you’d like.
 When you run the Sandbox, your system is functioning as a server.
 This means you are hosting your own Sandbox.
 You, or any other user, can access your Sandbox from the Interface by typing in its place name or URL.
 You can control who visits your Sandbox by modifying your server settings.

 Your Sandbox is your home domain.
 A world created by any user is a domain.
 If you want to attend a live event organized by some users, you have to go to the specified domain to participate.
 A domain is the name given to a bounded region or place and each domain is controlled by a domain server and given a domain ID.
-When you have Sandbox, your system is your home domain server.
-Just like your Sandbox, you can access a domain either using the place or domain name or the URL.
+When you use your Sandbox, your system is your home domain server.
+Just like your Sandbox, you can access a domain either using the place or domain name or the URL of that domain.

-To build anything in your Sandbox, whether it is a space to interact with users or a recreation of your childhood home, you need entities.
+To build any content in your Sandbox, whether it is a space to interact with users or a replica of your apartment, you need entities.
 Entities are the building blocks of High Fidelity.
 You need entities whether you're going to create a theater or a chair.
 They are the basic blocks with which you can create and explore in High Fidelity.

-There are different kinds of entities available to you:
+There are different kinds of entities available for use:

-You can use any of these entities to create what you want.
+You can use any of these entities to create your very own virtual world.

 To experience High Fidelity, you will need an avatar.
+An avatar is a representation of you in the virtual world.
 When you first launch Interface, your avatar will be a default avatar assigned by High Fidelity.
-You are free to create your own Avatar using other software and importing into High Fidelity.
+You are free to create your own avatar using other software and importing into High Fidelity.
 Learn more about avatar creation here.